 Full employment, boomtime profits and record dividend payments do not set the stage for depressed security prices.
-Most industries in dustries have been riding this wave of pros-perity during the past five years with few ripples to disturb the disturb tide.
+Most industries in dustries have been riding this wave of prosperity during the past five years with few ripples to disturb the disturb tide.

 The auto insurance busi-ness has not shared in the boom.
-After the staggering losses of the immediate nm mediate postwar period, the situation began to right itself in 1949.
+After the staggering losses of the immediate im mediate postwar period, the situation began to right itself in 1949.
 In 1950, stock casualty companies again took it on the chin with underwriting experience the second worst in 15 years.
-The recent earnings reports of casrely companies particulary ualty companies, particularly those with the bulk of writings in auto lines, have diverted bull market enthusiasm from their stocks.
-On the basis of normal earning power and asset factors, many of these stocks appear un-dervalued.
+The recent earnings reports of casrelty companies particularualty companies, particularly those with the bulk of writings in mose with the bulk of writings in auto lines, have diverted bull market enthusiasm from their stocks.
+On the basis of normal earning power and asset factors, many of these stocks appear undervalued.